 Mathematics

-Field evaluation, flux integration, flux linkage, and induced voltage in a deterministic simulation chain
+Field evaluation, flux integration, induction, load response, and electromechanical quantities in a deterministic simulation chain

-Spinning Magnets Lab predicts electromagnetic induction by evaluating the magnetic field generated by rotating permanent magnets and integrating that field across finite coil apertures.
-The mathematical structure of the simulator is intentionally explicit: geometry defines where objects exist in space, field models compute B(x,y,z), surface integration produces magnetic flux, and time variation of flux linkage produces induced voltage.
+Spinning Magnets Lab predicts generator behaviour by evaluating the magnetic field generated by rotating permanent magnets, integrating that field across finite coil apertures, deriving flux linkage, and propagating the result into induced voltage, load current, electrical power, and torque-related quantities.
+The mathematical structure of the simulator is intentionally explicit: geometry defines where objects exist in space, field models compute B(x,y,z), surface integration produces magnetic flux, time variation of flux linkage produces induced voltage, and electrical state equations determine how a load responds.

 Mathematical intent.
 The simulator is built so that electrical observables are not guessed from visual overlap or proximity.
-They arise from the chain field evaluation → surface integration → flux linkage → time derivative.
+They arise from the chain field evaluation → surface integration → flux linkage → time derivative → load response → power and torque metrics.

 Computation Pipeline